sathvikswaminathan/Linear-Regression/README.md

 ### Advantages:
 * It is a non-iterative algorithm.
 Unlike gradient descent, this algorithm does not have to train the model in an interative manner to predict results.
-* The equation to compute the Normal solution comes in a very compact form.
+* The equation to compute the solution comes in a very compact form.
 Irrespective of the number of features, the equation remains the same as all of the information is packed into a Matrix.

 ## Then why use Gradient Descent?

 ### Disadvantages:
-The Normal solution is preferred in every case in which it is not too computationally expensive to compute.
+The closed solution form is preferred in every case in which it is not too computationally expensive to compute.

 If the data points and the training feautures are large in number (sometimes in a machine learning algorithm we can end up with number of data points >1,000,000 and number of variables > 1000), the size of the Matrix becomes huge and it becomes computationally expensive to even initialize the matrix and on top of that a lot of expensive operations have to be performed on the matrix.